 xxxiii.
 Check through each of the files in the triggers directory, and in any sub-directories.
 If you find the following line in any file: importClass("com.datanomic.director.guihelper.users.server.Use rCache"); Change it to: importClass("com.datanomic.userauth.server.cache.UserCache"); xxxiv.
-Once you have made any necessary changes, copy the entire contents of the triggers folder, including any sub-folders, from your old EDQ environment's configuration folder to your new EDQ environment's local configuration folder, merging it with any existing folder that has the same name.
-Copy the following files from the root of your old EDQ environment's local configuration folder to the root of your new EDQ environment's local configuration folder:

-- xxxv. kfile - xxxvi. override.properties
+Once you have made any necessary changes, copy the entire contents of the triggers folder, including any sub-folders, from your old EDQ environment's configuration folder to your new EDQ environment's local configuration folder, merging it with any existing folder that has the same name. blowing files from the root of your old EDQ environment's local configuration folder to your new EDQ environment's local configuration folder: xxxv. kfile xxxvi. override.properties r.

-r.

 - 26. Deploy the EDQ application on the Tomcat application server. - a.
 You must manually deploy the EDQ application on Tomcat: - i.
-Stop the Tomcat application server. - ii.
-Deploy the edg.war file on your application server.
-You will find the edq.war file in your EDQ installation folder's edg\oracle.edg sub-folder.
+Stop the Tomcat application server. - Deploy the edg.war file on your application server.
+You will find the edq.war file in your EDQ installation folder's edq\oracle.edq sub-folder.